 Parking: Very limited free parking is available to the right of the entrance ramp.

 Opening Times: The exterior of the castle and moat can be viewed during any reasonable daylight hours.
 The inner bailey and courtyard can be visited 11am-4pm from April to October.
-As the castle is a working Youth Hostel there is no access to the interior.
+As the castle is a working Youth Hostel there is limited access to the interior, please call ahead to check - 01594 530272.

 Facilities: Toilets and a café are available to visitors during opening hours.